sveltejs/kit/documentation/faq/80-integrations.md

 ### How do I use Firebase?

 Please use Firebase SDK v9.
-You will also need to add Firebase dependencies to `ssr.external` ([example](https://github.com/benmccann/sveltekit-firebase/blob/9e3097fd859e4f81e4775885ecb584561f098fd3/svelte.config.js#L11)) or set `kit.ssr: false` until Vite 2.7 is released.
+You will also need to add Firebase dependencies to `ssr.external` ([example](https://github.com/benmccann/sveltekit-firebase/blob/9e3097fd859e4f81e4775885ecb584561f098fd3/svelte.config.js#L11)).

 ### Does it work with Yarn 2?